borgbackup/borg/docs/quickstart.rst

     $ borg create --compression lz4 /mnt/backup::repo ~

-If you have a medium fast repo storage and you want a bit more compression (N=0..9):
+If you have a medium fast repo storage and you want a bit more compression (N=0..9, 0 means no compression, 9 means high compression):

     $ borg create --compression zlib,N /mnt/backup::repo ~

-If you have a very slow repo storage and you want high compression (N=0..9):
+If you have a very slow repo storage and you want high compression (N=0..9, 0 means low compression, 9 means high compression):

     $ borg create --compression lzma,N /mnt/backup::repo ~